dentarg/auth0-blog/_posts/2017-11-24-building-a-symfony-blog-part-1.markdown

 Keep the default on `Configuration format`, but the next step is to add all of the properties on the BlogPost.
 Please refer to the image below for the entries required for a BlogPost table:

 ![Creating an Author entity](http://localhost/example-images/create-blogpost-entity.png)
-__NOTE__: If you cannot see the image below, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/BlogPost.php)
+__NOTE__: If you cannot see the image, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/BlogPost.php)

 You may have noticed that we've added a created_at, updated_at and author.
 These fields all need some extra changes to be made in the entity file itself.
 So open `src/AppBundle/Entity/BlogPost.php`